 * Aussie dlr supported by upbeat jobs data

 By Masayuki Kitano and Ian Chua

-SINGAPORE/SYDNEY, Nov 8 (Reuters) - The safe-haven yen touched a one-month high versus the euro on Thursday and the dollar slipped as worries about a looming U.S. fiscal crisis dampened investors' risk appetite.
+SINGAPORE/SYDNEY, Nov 8 The safe-haven yen touched a one-month high versus the euro on Thursday, as worries about looming U.S. fiscal issues dampened investors' risk appetite.

 The euro briefly nudged higher after Greece's parliament approved the government's new austerity measures, which were needed to secure the next tranche of bailout money from international lenders.